DanXtech/GitHub-User-Profile-Search-Task-Project/README.md

 # GitHub User Profile Search

 This project is a web application that allows users to search for GitHub profiles and view user information along with their repositories.
-It's built using Next.js, React, and TypeScript, with a beautiful UI powered by Tailwind CSS and shadcn/ui components.
+It's built using Next.js and TypeScript, with a beautiful UI powered by Tailwind CSS and shadcn/ui components.

 ## Features